 Expect your supplier to publish a master programme plan which should include a schedule for timings, resources and costs for the implementation phase of your project.
 This may be split into a number of sections highlighting risks, milestones/performance targets and monitoring and control activities to take you through to a business as usual state.

-They should look to reconfirm the basic principles with you for the due diligence approach they are going to embark upon in order to further define and validate your requirements (in case changes have occurred that you have not made them aware of or you yourselves may be unaware of).
+The supplier should look to reconfirm the basic principles with you for the due diligence approach they are going to embark upon in order to further clarify and validate your requirements (in case changes to the project or organisation have occurred that you have not made them aware of or you yourselves may be unaware of).
 As the expert, they must take responsibility (both from a practical perspective as it is good practice, but also from an implied legal perspective) to ‘ask the right questions’ of you to ensure that their due diligence process is as complete and accurate as possible.

 6. Method statements: